Comprehending robust quantum effects in organic semiconductors: Charge-transfer excitons, aggregate phonons and fractons: Framework

+In organic semiconductors, what makes the Hamiltonian of electrons time dependent is the vibronic coupling to nuclei which normally move slower than electrons.
+The diagonal (intramolecular) vibronic coupling serves as the local energy disorders to induce the spatial localization.
+In terms of the adiabatic approximation, the diagonal couplings do not drive the electrons move, so the local disorders can be regarded as ``static" in some sense.
+Subsequently, the diagonal couplings do not prefer spatial quantum coherence of electrons.
+On the other hand, the off-diagonal (intermolecular) vibronic coupling and thus the dynamic nonlocal disorder enables the nonadiabatic hopping (i.e. the conical intersection) between nuclear potential surfaces and also changes the heat and entropy \cite{CI1,CI2}.
+This refers to nonadiabatic processes so one can expect the quantum coherence will be quickly lost.
+As a result, no matter which case, phonons are always a negative factor for the quantum effects.

+One might then be doubting that, there are some spectra of phonon modes that may induce non-Markovian effect so the phonons are not always negative.
+This viewpoint long-termly serves as the essential motivation of the researches of quantum coherence in this system.
+In our previous works it has been discussed that \cite{Yao15,Yao16}, through a unitary transformation, the independent vibrational modes are mapped onto a half-infinite bosonic lattice with disordered bosonic on-site energy and hopping terms.
+The memory of initial state could be reserved at somewhere on the bosonic lattice and in a certain duration the quantum entanglement revives.
+In a heat engine viewpoint, this rebirth of quantum coherence is indeed able to enhance the efficiency of macroscopic devices.
+But in a dynamic perspective, this effect can almost not be observed due to the fluctuation of decoherence time.

-In presence of both disorders and many-body interactions, there may emerge a novel effect which is so-called MBL \cite{MBL1,MBL2,MBL3}.
-In the MBL phase, the electronic eigen-states are localized, but the quantum information can be transferred in a logarithmic manner since the entropy is persistently and slowly improved \cite{MBL4,MBL5}.
-As a result, the electrons are still mobile in a quantum manner without assistance of heat.
+We then notice that, in presence of both disorders and many-body interactions, there may emerge a novel effect which is so-called many-body localization (MBL) \cite{MBL0,MBL1,MBL2,MBL3}.
+In the MBL phase, the electronic eigen-states are localized, but the quantum information can be transferred in a logarithmic manner since the entanglement entropy (not thermodynamic entropy) is persistently and slowly improved \cite{MBL4,MBL5}.
 This is because the number of many-body states is overwhelmingly larger than that of single-body states and the many-body interaction enables the transition between localized many-body eigen-states.
-In organic semiconductors, the on-site disorders are naturally present and the vibronic couplings play the role of many-body interactions which are always on the same order with other parameters \cite{Review3}.
-If the MBL effect is actually present, the novel phenomena relating to the quantum coherence and insensitive to the thermal energy, such as the coherent hole transfer in nonfullerene cells, can be well understood \cite{Yao19}.
-Therefore, it is rational to examine if the critical and dispersive phase is equivalent to the MBL phase at least in an approximate manner.
+If some kind of MBL effects is actually present in organic semiconductors with strong interactions, the novel phenomena relating to the quantum coherence and insensitive to the thermal energy, such as the ultrafast hole transfer in nonfullerene cells, can be well understood \cite{Yao19}.
+Rather, the MBL effect does normally not survive the ambient circumstance due to the ``domino" effect of thermal phase \cite{domino}.
+So even if the MBL does exist, it should be with respect to the rare region effect.
+With the state-of-the-art technique of synthesis, one can observe the dynamic effect at most on the mesoscopic level, which is then worth discussing.
+Macroscopic MBL bulk can not be expected so far.